braidn/Knowledge-Repo/PassionateProgrammer.md

 1. Focusing on the present makes you more happy with the little successess in life
 1. Saying yes is a addictive and destructive habbit
+1. Writing skills are essential when playing with a distributed team

 ###Take-Aways